Table of Contents

 Loop Earplugs | Price: $29.95/€29.95

 If you’re a gigging DJ and don’t use ear protection, you’re an idiot.
 There, I said it.
 And you don’t even need to spend a fortune to get a reasonable degree of protection, but there are options at all price points.
 It’s also worth getting your hearing checked out.
-Once It’s gone, it’s gone.
+Once it’s gone, it’s gone.

 With those words of wisdom in mind, I was happy to be contacted by the Loop Earplugs team, asking if we’d like to give a set of their plugs a try.
 Digging into it, the Loops seem to be ideally suited for aesthetically conscious DJs: the plugs are said to offer a fairly flat -20dB reduction in volume, and are designed to loop elegant, akin to ear jewellery some might be inclined to wear.
 The externally-facing loops come in a choice of Midnight Black, Glorious Gold, Swinging Silver, Flirty Rose Gold, and aptly, Raving Red (which we were sent).